-Villa I Tatti – The Harvard University Center for Italian Renaissance Studies (VIT, Florence) and the Byzantine Studies Research Center of Boğaziçi University (BSRC, Istanbul) offer a joint, one-year residential fellowship.
-Scholars will spend the fall term in Istanbul and the spring term (January - June) in Florence.
+Villa I Tatti – The Harvard University Center for Italian Renaissance Studies (VIT, Florence) and the Byzantine Studies Research Center of Boğaziçi University (BSRC, Istanbul) offer a joint, residential fellowship for the 2018-2019 academic year.
+Scholars will spend the fall term (September - December) in Istanbul and the spring term (January - June) in Florence.
 The fellowship will focus on the interaction between Italy and the Byzantine Empire (ca. 1300 to ca. 1700).
 This collaboration aims to foster the development of research on Late Byzantine-Italian relations by supporting early-career scholars whose work explores Byzantium’s cross-cultural contacts in the late medieval and early modern Mediterranean world through the study of art, architecture, archaeology, history, literature, material culture, music, philosophy, religion, or science.

 The VIT-BSRC Joint Fellowship is offered for candidates who have received a PhD in or after 2007.
+Candidates must have their PhD in hand by the time they apply and will be asked to upload a scan of it when submitting their application.
 Candidates must be conversant in English and have at least a reading knowledge of Italian.
 They must have a solid background in Italian Renaissance and/or Byzantine Studies.
-Each successful candidate must be approved by both the BSRC and VIT and will spend the fall term at Boğaziçi University in Istanbul and the spring term (January-June) at Villa I Tatti in Florence.
+Each successful candidate must be approved by both the BSRC and VIT and will spend the fall term (September – December) at Boğaziçi University in Istanbul and the spring term (January-June) at Villa I Tatti in Florence.
 During both terms, it must be possible for Fellows to carry out most of their research with the resources available in the city where they are resident.
 Priority will be given to applicants with no previous association with VIT or BSRC.
 Renewals, repeats, or deferments of this Fellowship are not granted.
 Scholars can apply to only one type of fellowship at I Tatti per academic year.

 Terms and details relating to I Tatti